Fairbridge, Western Australia: Fairbridge Chapel

-The chapel is the only building in Australia designed, and with construction overseen by noted British architect Sir Herbert Baker.
+The chapel is the only building in Australia designed, and with construction overseen by noted British architect Herbert Baker.
 Described as "the architectural jewel in the crown" of Fairbridge Village, the chapel was built in 1930–31 by the Western Australian Government with construction funded by British interests.

 Current use

 Fairbridge Western Australia Inc. was established as a charity in 1983 and owns and operates Fairbridge Village.
 The organisation runs programs and services for young people including an independent school, registered training organisation, school and community camps.
 Fairbridge work closely with local employee Alcoa providing traineeships to youth from the local community.

 As a not for profit organisation all surplus funds are invested to provide opportunities for youth.

 The 30 ha Village is run as a training facility for young people and as a tourist destination providing visitors with accommodation, catering and activities in its historic surroundings.
-It is the only Fairbridge Farm School site remaining out of the eight that were originally built around the world.

 Fairbridge offers historical tours and activities.
 It has a number of buildings which are used as conference and function venues and a coffee shop featuring local artworks.

 Fairbridge Village consists of 55 heritage listed buildings and ten newer buildings.
 The Village also has a chapel, dining hall, single and double storey cottages, training and sporting facilities.
 Accommodation can hold 370 people.
 There are 23 different self-contained cottages that sleep from 2 to 56 people.

 Guests staying at the village have access to a 30 m swimming pool, full sized sporting oval, tennis, beach volleyball, mini golf, art gallery and museum.

-Fairbridge was WA Tourism Award's Silver Medallist 2006 and 2007.
+Fairbridge was Western Australia's Silver Medallist 2006 and 2007.